ashish-yadav11/dsblocks/README.md

 Blocks are composed of two functions, one responsible for updating what is shown on the status and the other responsible for handling clicks.
-Take a look at `blocks.h` file.
-Functions defined in `util.c` might prove helpful when adding your own blocks.
+Take a look at [blocks.h](blocks.h) file and files in [blocks folder](blocks).
+Functions defined in [util.c](util.c) might prove helpful when adding your own blocks.

 > The provided blocks and helpers are what I personally use.
 They may or may
 > not work for others.
 They are mainly provided for suggestion purposes.

+If you want to contribute to the project and have written a block which might prove helpful to others, add a pull request putting your block in contrib folder.

 # Colored output and Clickability